Rental workers in Nigeria launch association

 By Cosmas Omegoh

-Rental workers in Nigeria days ago, took a big step towards professionalising the practice by formalising the launching their association – Rental Professionals Society of Nigeria (RPSN).
+Rental professionals in Nigeria days ago, took a big step towards professionalising the practice by formalising the launching of their association – Rental Professionals Society of Nigeria (RPSN).

-The workers converged on Balmoral Hall, Federal Palace Hotel on Victoria Island, Lagos, where they had a formal launch featuring Mrs Yawande Zaccheaus as Special Guest of Honour and Guest Speaker.
+The professionals converged on Balmoral Hall, Federal Palace Hotel on Victoria Island, Lagos, where they had a formal launch featuring Mrs Yawande Zaccheaus as Special Guest of Honour and Guest Speaker.

 Speaking on the occasion, Zaccheaus who expressed happiness at the turn of events, said “collaboration (by the rental workers) is necessary for the business to be able to make impact.”
 While expressing happiness at the formalisation of the body, she called for accountability on the part of the leaders, and urged the members to strive and build a community with their clients.